xyzmaps/xyz-documentation/docs/cli/basic-features.md

-# HERE Data Hub CLI
+# XYZ Maps CLI

-In this section we give you a quick overview of the most commonly used commands to interact with Data Hub Spaces from the HERE Data Hub CLI.
+In this section we give you a quick overview of the most commonly used commands to interact with Data Hub Spaces from the XYZ Maps CLI.

-See [Get a HERE Account](https://developer.here.com/documentation/identity-access-management/dev_guide/topics/obtain-user-credentials.html) for additional information regarding authentication and configuration procedures.

-> #### Warning
->
->**Configuration is required for HERE Data Hub CLI to work**
->
-> If you have skipped the previous section now is the time to go back and make sure
-> HERE Data Hub CLI is properly configured with your developer identity.
-In case you are not
-> sure, you can run `here configure verify` to check if your credentials are valid.

 ## Supported Commands

-HERE Data Hub CLI is built to be modular and extensible, so it is entirely possible that when you use the tool it has already learned a couple of new tricks.
+XYZ Maps CLI is built to be modular and extensible, so it is entirely possible that when you use the tool it has already learned a couple of new tricks.

 The general structure is that you call the `here` command followed by *command*